Who can help me if I have a query or complaint?

 If your query is about your contribution rate, please contact your employer’s HR or payroll section.
 They will be able to explain how they have decided which rate you should pay.

-If you are still dissatisfied with any decision made in relation to the scheme, you have the right to have your complaint reviewed under the scheme’s Internal Disputes Resolution Procedure.
-There are also other regulatory bodies that may be able to assist you.
+If you are still dissatisfied with any decision made in relation to the scheme or your benefits, you have the right to complain.

-Our guide explains the Internal Disputes Resolution Procedure and includes relevant time limits and forms required to process your complaint.
+Our guide also explains the Internal Disputes Resolution Procedure and includes relevant time limits and forms required to process your complaint escalation.

 Regulatory bodies that may be able to assist you